Arthutu/frontend-quiz/README.md

 1. [Specificity | MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity)

-## Question 3 - What is the CSS `display` property and can you give a few examples of its use?
+## Question 3 - What is the CSS `display` Property and Can You Give a Few Examples of Its Use?

 The CSS `display` property determines both how an element itself is displayed and the layout used for its children, such as flow layout, flexbox, or grid.